User Interface

 Performance Tab

 Performance tab is a special view that allows to quickly assess health of the selected node using one or more graphs predefined by administrator.
-Each graph can contain data from multiple sources.
+Each graph can contain data from multiple DCIs on a node .

 Router’s CPU usage displayed